Shrutikotkar-23/Stalk-the-Stock/README.md

 ## Dashboard
 Dashboard displays a watchlist with an interactive graph, a portfolio overview of the holding stocks, and the total stock allocation.
-Your Investa dashboard is your personal trading hub!
+Your dashboard is your personal trading hub!
 Here's what it shows:

 * **Total Balance:** See the total value of your account, investments.
 * **Profit/Loss:** Track your overall gains or losses in real-time.